ihashmi03/cs634/docs/docs/lectures/ml-math/ml-problem-statement.md

 $$g(\mathbf{w},x) = w_0 + w_1x + w_2 x^2 + ... + w_M x^M$$

 Our job is to find $\mathbf{w}$ such that the polynomial above fits the data we are given - as we will see there are multiple hypothesis that can satisfy this requirement.
 To gauge our investigation, we need to define a metric, an error or loss function in fact, that is also a common metric in regression problems of this nature.
-This is the Mean Squared Error function.
+This is the Mean Squared Error (MSE) function.

 $$L(\mathbf{w}) = \frac{1}{2} \sum_{i=1}^m \{g(\mathbf{w},x_i)-t_i)\}^2$$